-Follow the coastal emu footprint on this stretch of wild coastline from Angourie to Red Rock.
+Follow the coastal emu footprint on this stretch of wild coastline in Yuraygir National Park from Angourie to Red Rock.
 You’ll traverse empty beaches, time the tides to cross creeks and rock platforms, catch a boat ride across the river estuaries, and watch whales and dolphins on the headlands.
 You can camp, or you can take it easy and book accommodation and find your dinner in a little village each night.
 Yuraygir is ideal for a family adventure.

 Day 1: Yamba to Brooms Head